-Every single day, an attorney at the Law Offices of John Day has to tell a client they are not going to receive any money for their injuries or the death of a loved one or they are going to receive a lot less than they should.
+Every single day, an attorney at The Law Offices of John Day, P.C. has to tell a client they are not going to receive any money for their injuries or the death of a loved one or they are going to receive a lot less than they should.
 Every.
 Single.
 Day.
 And, we hate it.
 Sometimes, we have to tell them this simply because they do not have a case.
 In other words, there was a terrible accident but no one is to blame under the law.
 But more often than not, we have to tell people they are not going to recover or they are going to recover substantially less than they should because there is no insurance or not enough insurance.

 While you can’t make other people buy insurance, you can still protect yourself from people and companies who either do not have it or do not have enough.
 And, of course, you can review your own insurance to make sure you are protected in the event you make a mistake and cause an accident.
 Here are 5 incredibly important questions you should ask yourself, and more importantly, your insurance agent: